Hamburger Cross Icon

 2. Explicit service_id input — set in lunar-config.yml for static org-wide configurations, or when importing the collector multiple times with different on: scopes (e.g. one import per domain, each with its own service ID).

-3. Backstage discovery (opt-in) — when backstage_discovery: "true", the collector reads the component's own catalog-info.yaml from the checked-out repo (the cron hook runs with clone-code: true) and takes the service ID directly from its annotations (backstage_annotations, default pagerduty.com/service-id,pagerduty/service-id).
-This lets the oncall guardrails work off the standard PagerDuty Backstage annotation with no cataloger and no component meta — useful today, while component-meta support (LUNAR_COMPONENT_META) is still landing in the hub.
+3. Backstage discovery (opt-in) — when backstage_discovery: "true", the collector reads the component's own catalog-info.yaml from the runner's checkout (the oncall code hook clones automatically; oncall-cron sets clone-code: true) and takes the service ID directly from its annotations (backstage_annotations, default pagerduty.com/service-id,pagerduty/service-id).
+This lets the oncall guardrails work off the standard PagerDuty Backstage annotation with no cataloger and no component meta — reach for it when your components already carry the PagerDuty annotation and you'd rather read it directly than run a cataloger to copy it into component meta.
 No GitHub token needed: it reads the runner's checkout, not the API.

 collectors: